Dark Carnival (short story collection): About the stories

 "The Night Sets", "The Maiden", "Reunion" and "Interim" have not been anthologized as of 2010.

 For many years, Bradbury did not permit Dark Carnival to be reprinted, since updated versions of many of the stories were collected as The October Country.
 However, a limited edition of Dark Carnival, with five extra stories and a new introduction by Bradbury, was printed by Gauntlet Press in 2001.

-On August 22, 2006, "The Homecoming" was published as a stand-alone short story with illustrations by Dave McKean.